COVID-19 Health & Safety Measures

 Stay home if sick.
 Parents must be on the alert for signs of illness in their children and to keep them home when they are sick for at least 48 hours.

-HMS will be required to submit logs on attendance and screening results to the Office of Licensing on a daily basis
+HMS is required to maintain attendance and screening results on file review of the Office of Licensing.

-Students who require naps will be at least 6 feet from other students.
+Students who require rest and nap will be at least 3 feet from other students and/or laid head to toe.

 No visitors will be allowed in the building during school hours.